mls0527/RNA-Seq-as-a-tool-to-biology-study/README.md

 One can also see this as a diary of a struggling hard-core natural scientist who transited from academia to industry, and trying to transform the infrastructure to adapt to the change of the world.
 Not to become someone else, but a better man.

-By the way I am open for hiring from start-up to global renowned pharmaceuticals/personal care product manufacturers.
+By the way I am open for hiring from start-up to global renowned pharmaceuticals/personal care/FMCG entities.
 Feel free to contact me for a discussion.